Design a Keylogger in Python

-This article illustrates designing keylogger for windows and linux.
+This article illustrates designing a keylogger for windows and Linux.

 Keylogger for Windows